GreatCowBASIC/Help/output/md/setup_an_avrisp_mkii_or_usbtinyisp_for_attiny10_chip_under_windows.md

 <div class="itemizedlist">

--   From Zadig select USBtinyISP in the device list.
+-   From Zadig, select USBtinyISP in the device list.
--   Select the target driver libusb-win32 and click (Install / Replace Driver) button.
+-   Select the target driver libusb-win32 and click the (Install / Replace Driver) button.
 -   After the installation, open Windows Device Manager and verify the driver installation.
--   Close ZADIG
+-   Close Zadig.

 </div>